TeachBooks/mirror_mude_book/book/sandbox/continuous/Gumbel_quiz.md

 # Gumbel distribution: let's practice

-Groundwater quality of shallow aquifer has been tracked for a year to determine if it is duable to use it or if it is getting polluted.
+Groundwater quality of a shallow aquifer has been tracked for a year to determine if it is duable to use it or if it is getting polluted.
 To this end, the daily maximum concentration of chloride in miligrams per liter has been measured.
 These concentration has been described using a Gumbel distribution with parameters $\mu=60$ and $\beta=10$.

 Chlorides between 1mg/L an 100mg/L are normal in freshwater.
 Use the Gumbel distribution to compute the probability of being in that interval.